 My dad can be pretty particular—especially when it comes to where he likes to eat.
-I’ve called him before to ask what he was doing, only to find out he and my mom were on their way to eat dinner in a town more than an hour away from their house.
-This used to baffle me.
-I would ask him, “Is the food there really that much better than restaurants down the road from you?”
-And he would answer something along the lines of, “I just like it there.”
+I’ve called him at times to ask what he was doing, only to find out he and my mom were on their way to eat dinner in a town more than an hour away.
+Baffled, I would ask, “Is the food there really that much better than restaurants down the road from you?”
+And he would answer with something along the lines of, “I just like it there.”

 In South Carolina, barbecue is a pretty big deal.
 To locals, the word "barbecue" means pulled pork or ribs cooked slow and low, smoky and slathered with your choice of four distinctive sauces.
 Another unique thing about this South Carolina staple is that the most authentic and delicious barbecue can’t always be found just around the corner.

 The hidden gems that people of the Palmetto State—like my dad—find themselves hankering for may require a bit of a drive.
 These tucked away barbecue houses typically serve a few days a week and only until they run out.

 One of these local legends is Scott’s Bar-B-Que in Hemingway, SC, located just a short trip from Myrtle Beach in the heart of South Carolina’s Pee Dee region.
 Customers start lining up before 10 a.m. to fill their bellies with Scott’s famous whole-hog pulled pork and the restaurant’s signature vinegar-based sauce.
 The sauce is the secret, according to Sam Wilson.
 He helps run the joint, which was established in 1972 by his brother-in-law, Roosevelt “Rosie” Scott, and Rosie’s wife, Ella Jane.

 Sam was kind enough to sit and chat with me as I had my first taste of what many claim is the best barbecue in South Carolina.